Quantemplate Integrate takes raw input data and processes it via a transformation pipeline to produce cleansed output data.

 formats such as spreadsheets, and transforms them into harmonised, structured data tables.

-simple structure consisting of a fixed set of columns and an arbitrary number of rows.
+Data tables have a simple structure consisting of a set of columns and an unlimited number of rows.

 Because it's built for defining data processing rules, Quantemplate Integrate does not allow:

 A pipeline is a data transformation process built for a set of input datasets, transforming them to a desired set of output datasets.
 A pipeline comprises: